davidmarkclements/d3-fg/readme.md

   timing,     // Boolean, if passed as true logs times to console height,     // Number (pixels).
 If not set, is calculated based on tallest stack width,      // Number (pixels).
-If not set, is calculated based on clientWidth when called
+If not set, is calculated based on clientWidth when called cellHeight, // Number (pixels).
+Defaults to 18 pixels.
+Font sizes scale along with this value.
   colorHash: function (stackTop, options) { // Function sets each frame's RGB value.
 Default used if unset
     const {
       d,             // Object, d3 datum: one frame, one item in the tree